-We’ve left on a Friday afternoon and sailed to a nearby island just around the corner from Auckland harbor.
+We left on a Friday afternoon and sailed to a nearby island just around the corner from Auckland harbour.
 Although Werner checked the weather forecast and conditions looked good, there were some clouds in the sky …

-Berto and Werner decided that you cannot go sailing and not having some rum to drink … like real sailors 😜 … so we’ve bought a bottle of El Dorado Rum and the men tested it on Friday night …
+Berto and Werner decided that you cannot go sailing without having a bottle of rum … like real sailors 😜 … so we bought a bottle of El Dorado Rum and the men tested it on Friday night.

 Real sailors drink real rum …

 Pearl also came prepared … she already made a big bowl of butter chicken and rice at their home earlier and was now just heating it up on the yacht.